shwetaap/kubevirt/docs/metrics.md

 #### kubevirt_migrate_vmi_data_remaining_bytes
 #### HELP kubevirt_migrate_vmi_data_remaining_bytes The remaining VM data to be migrated.

-The remaining old VM data to be migrated to the new VM.
+The remaining Guest OS data to be migrated to the new VM.

 #### kubevirt_migrate_vmi_data_processed_bytes
 #### HELP kubevirt_migrate_vmi_data_processed_bytes The total VM data processed and migrated.

-The total old VM data processed and migrated to the new VM.
+The total Guest OS data processed and migrated to the new VM.

 #### kubevirt_migrate_vmi_dirty_memory_rate_bytes
 #### HELP kubevirt_migrate_vmi_dirty_memory_rate_bytes The rate at which the memory is getting dirty in the VM being Migrated.

-The rate of memory being dirtied in the old VM.
+The rate of memory being dirtied in the Guest OS.

 Extra labels:
 * `type` - Whether the data is being transmitted or received. `in` when transmitting and `out` when receiving.